kodecocodes/swift-style-guide/README.markdown

 }
 ```

+### Property Observers

+When writing didSets make sure that the logic is no more than a couple of lines long.
+If they need to be longer write the logic inside a private method or inside an external component.

 ### Final

 Mark a class as final only if it's necessary and the class absolutely shouldn't be subclassed for some reason.